What is CRL in Pregnancy?

 Each and every scan the doctor prescribes throughout the course of the pregnancy is very important to ensure the safety of the baby.

 The soft markers can be shown at any stage of the pregnancy, not just the first trimester.
-Ensure that you do not miss any of the scans suggested by the fetal specialist.
+Ensure that you do not miss any of the scans suggested by your doctor.

 FAQ